Line 219 – Expenses you can deduct

-The costs must have been incurred when your old residence was not ordinarily occupied by you or any other person who ordinarily resided with you at the old residence just before the move.
-You cannot deduct these costs during a period when the old residence was rented.
+The costs must have been incurred when your old home was not ordinarily occupied by you or any other person who ordinarily resided with you at the old home just before the move.
+You cannot deduct these costs during a period when the old home was rented.

-Cost of selling your old residence, including advertising, notary or legal fees, real estate commission, and mortgage penalty when the mortgage is paid off before maturity.
+Cost of selling your old home, including advertising, notary or legal fees, real estate commission, and mortgage penalty when the mortgage is paid off before maturity.

-Cost of purchasing your new residence if you or your spouse or common-law partner sold your old residence as a result of your move.
+Cost of buying your new home if you or your spouse or common-law partner sold your old home because of your move.

-It includes legal or notary fees that you paid for the purchase of your new residence, as well as any taxes paid (other than GST/HST or property taxes) for the transfer or registration of title to the new residence.
+It includes legal or notary fees that you paid for the purchase of your new home, as well as any taxes paid (other than GST/HST) for the transfer or registration of title to the new home.

 If you choose to use the detailed method to calculate your meal expenses, you must keep all your receipts and claim the actual amount that you spent.

 If you choose to use the detailed method to calculate your vehicle expenses, you must keep all receipts and records for the vehicle expenses.
-Claim the actual amount that you spent in respect of your moving expenses during the tax year.
+Claim the actual amount that you spent for your moving expenses during the tax year.